 Nancy Dafoe, Homer, NY

-From Where This Ancient Passion
+From Where This Ancient Passion,

 Constance Clark, Waynesville, OH